passionlim/intensive/RolePlay_OverseasVacaion.md

 <Sir, just let us know what time you’ll arrive at the hotel >

 Yeah...
 And I’ll be accompanied by 3 members of my family.
 We might get there on an empty stomach.
 One of us is my 6 years old daughter.
-I’d like to look for restaurants that serves food for child.
+I’d like to look for restaurants that serves foods for a child.
 Are there any restaurants nearby open at around 9pm?

 <Yeah, the Japanese restaurant on 1st floor will open until 11pm. ... >